ppone/docs/accounting/intacct.md

 The Intacct integration ships with the following capabilities:

-- Importing outstanding invoices from Intacct
+- Reading customers, open invoices, and payments from Intacct
-- Importing customers from Intacct
+- Reconciling payments received on Invoiced to Intacct
 - Writing invoices generated on Invoiced to Intacct
-- Reconciling payments received on Invoiced to Intacct
-- Syncing payments recorded on Intacct to Invoiced
+- Most data flows happen in real-time

 [![Intacct Data Flow](/docs/img/intacct-object-mapping.png)](/docs/img/intacct-object-mapping.png)